Building and Equipment Maintenance

 The shop must maintain nine building specific Centrifugal Chillers, totaling 1800 tons of cooling capacity (The average size house is equipped with a 3-ton unit.); 13 boilers for producing hot water to heat the buildings during the winter months; nine high capacity water heaters for domestic hot water; fan coil units with associated controls in each room; and restroom ventilation systems for the residential colleges.
 The shop is responsible for the self-contained heating and cooling systems in the College Courts Apartments.

-Ice machines, refrigerators and window style air-conditioning units are serviced by the environmental systems services shop, as well.
+Ice machines, refrigerators and window style air-conditioning units are serviced by the HVAC-R shop, as well.

 The paint shop routinely provides maintenance and repairs consisting of painting, plastering, removing carpet and covering floors.